thierrygosselin/assigner/README.md

 -   I'm pleased to announce that `assigner` now works in parallel with **Windows**
 -   bug fix introduce in last commit in `write_gsi_sim` where the file was not created properly from an internal module.

-**v.0.3.8**

--   `assigner::fst_WC84` can now use [SNPRelate](https://github.com/zhengxwen/SNPRelate) to compute Fst.
-The confidence intervals are not implemented, yet.
-The speed increase left me speechless, dataset with 30K snp are computed in less than 15 sec!

-**v.0.3.7**

--   `assigner::fst_WC84` is 40% faster!

-**v.0.3.6**

--   bug fix `assignment_ngs` during imputations, the imputation module could not recognise that REF/ALT alleles are not necessary or usefull for assignment analysis. \*enhancement to `assignment_ngs` and `assignment_mixture` so that when `marker.number` include `"all"` the `iteration.method` is set automatically to `1` when conducting the assignment with all the markers.
-Iterations at this point is useless and a waist of time.
--   random seed number is now stored in the appropriate files.
--   `assignment_mixture`: with `assignment.analysis = "gsi_sim` the unknown/mixture samples are compared with baseline populations using common markers between the pair.
-Now, the tables include the number of markers used.
-The summary provides the mean number of markers.
-This number will change each time randomness is used.

 For previous news: [NEWS.md file](https://github.com/thierrygosselin/assigner/blob/master/NEWS.md)